Hidden-anisotropy-induced $\pi$ phase shift in all-optical magnetization precession: Introduction

-A related phenomenon occuring on a longer timescale is the laser induced magnetization precession in ferromagnetic metals \cite{van Kampen02prl,van Kampen02jmmm}.
+A related phenomenon occurring on a longer timescale is the laser-induced magnetization precession in ferromagnetic metals \cite{van Kampen02prl,van Kampen02jmmm}.
 Depending on the anisotropy of the studied material, the precession period can vary drastically.
-But the typical timescale is $\sim$ 100 ps.
-The magnetization precession observed can be understood on the basis of the change of the anisotropy, which is a sensitive function of temperature.
-Intuitively, the two processes, i.e. the ultrafast demagnetization occurring on the timescale of 100 fs and the magnetization precession with periods of about 100 ps, are connected to each other.
-Actually, with a three temperature model, the magnetization precession was explained as a consequence of the dynamic temperature profile, which is just the driving force for the ultrafast demagnetization \cite{bigot05}.
-It was found that the qualitative behavior for films with in-plane anisotropy and out-of-plane anisotropy is different, but no quantitative conclusion was given.
-A similar attempt using the Landau-Lifshitz-Bloch equation \cite{Kazantseva08} was made later \cite{Atxitia07}.
-The aim of this article is to quantify the significance of different types of anisotropy, based on a model description of the magnetization procession.
+But the typical timescale is of the order of 0.1 ns.
+The magnetization precession observed can be understood on the basis of a change in anisotropy, which is a sensitive function of temperature.
+Intuitively, the two processes, i.e. the ultrafast demagnetization occurring on the timescale of 0.1 ps and the magnetization precession with periods of about 0.1 ns, are connected to each other.
+Actually, with a two temperature model (2TM) \cite{bigot05}, the magnetization precession was explained as a consequence of the dynamic temperature profile, which is just the driving force for the ultrafast demagnetization \cite{koopmans10}.

+For a thin film of metallic ferromagnetic material under the influence of an out-of-plane field, if there is no other forms of anisotropy present except for the shape, or demagnetization, anisotropy, the effective demagnetization field decreases in magnitude for the first several hundred femtoseconds, following the ultrafast demagnetization process caused by laser heating.
+As a result, the total effective field is further tilted out of plane, and the magnetization vector will precess instantaneously around the new effective field.
+Hence, in this case, the initial precession of the magnetization is towards the direction of the external field (cf. the inset to Fig. \ref{py}), corresponding to an initial phase of $-\pi/2$.
+This typical behaviour is routinely observed in magnetic films with easy-plane anisotropy, an example of which is shown in Fig. \ref{py} \cite{DallaLonga08}.
+Atomistic simulation based on the Landau-Lifshitz-Bloch (LLB) equation \cite{Kazantseva08} also supports this picture \cite{Atxitia07}.